bootique/bootique/README.md

 java -jar target/myapp-1.0.jar --server
 ```

-## YAML Config

-## YAML Config Property Overrides

-## Extending Bootique
+## Bootique Modules

 Bootique is just a small DI-based launcher that doesn't do much by itself.
-Its power comes from being a *command-line oriented plugin environment* that can run extensions.
-There's a significant and growing list of "standard" extensions, provided by Bootique development team.
-And you can easily write your own extensions.
-An extension is a piece of Java code that contains some code and a [Guice Module](https://google.github.io/guice/api-docs/latest/javadoc/index.html?com/google/inject/Module.html) that binds extension-specific services.
-Extension services can rely on services declared in the [Bootique core module](https://github.com/nhl/bootique/blob/master/src/main/java/com/nhl/bootique/BQCoreModule.java).
+Its power comes from being a *command-line oriented plugin environment* that can run modules.
+There's a significant and growing list of "standard" modules, provided by Bootique development team.
+And you can easily write your own.
+An module is a piece of Java code (usually packaged in a single Maven module) that contains some code and a [Guice Module class](https://google.github.io/guice/api-docs/latest/javadoc/index.html?com/google/inject/Module.html) that binds module-specific services.
+Module services can rely on services declared in the [Bootique core module](https://github.com/nhl/bootique/blob/master/src/main/java/com/nhl/bootique/BQCoreModule.java).
+As you see, we are using the word "module" either to narrowly mean Guice Module, or to mean a code module.
+The meaning should be clear from the context.

+Modules can normally be autoloaded via ```Bootique.autoLoadModules()``` as long as they are availabale as you aplication dependencies.
+Add
+If you want your module to be included when

-## Standard Extensions
+## Standard Modules

-Below is a growing list of "standard" Bootique extensions.
-They support various areas, like REST services, job containers, DB migration apps, etc.:
+Below is a growing list of "standard" Bootique modules.
+With standard modules you can write apps of different kinds: REST services, job containers, DB migrations, etc.:

 * [Bootique Cayenne](https://github.com/nhl/bootique-cayenne)
 * [Bootique JDBC](https://github.com/nhl/bootique-jdbc)